microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/channelunsetasfavoritebydefaulteventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of a channel for which 'favorite by default' flag has been unset.
+Represents the details of an event message about a channel that the flag 'isFavoriteByDefault' is unset.
-When the flag is unset for a specific channel, it will no longer be visible to all team members by default in the channel list under a team.
+A channel is no longer visible to all team members in the list of channels under a team if it has the flag 'isFavoriteByDefault' set to false.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).